nasirannn/recipe-easy/public/terms-of-service.md

 Recipe Easy is an AI-powered platform that generates recipes based on ingredients you provide.
 Our Service includes:
 - User account registration and authentication (supports email and Google OAuth login)
 - Intelligent recipe generation using multiple AI language models (DeepSeek, Qwen Plus, GPT-4o Mini)
+- Automatic model selection based on language preference (Chinese users automatically use Qwen Plus for text and WanX for images; English users automatically use GPT-4o Mini for text and Flux Schnell for images)
 - Ingredient database and selection tools with custom ingredient support
 - Recipe image generation functionality (WanX, Flux Schnell, etc)
 - Multi-language support (Chinese, English)